select2/select2-bootstrap-theme/README.md

  * `grunt watch` watches for changes in `src/select2-bootstrap.scss` ([livereload](https://github.com/gruntjs/grunt-contrib-watch#optionslivereload) is enabled)

 Develop in `src/select2-bootstrap.scss` and test your changes using `grunt watch` and `grunt serve`.
 Ideally, port your changes to `lib/select2-bootstrap.less` and make sure tests are passing to verify that Less and Sass compile down to the target CSS via `npm test`.

+`grunt scss2less` helps in converting the Sass source to its Less counterpart (and overwrites the existing `src/select2-bootstrap.less`), but doesn't do the full job – please review the changes to the Less source file and make the necessary adjustments.

+##### Copyright and license

+The license is available within the repository in the [LICENSE][LICENSE] file.